Be AdventureSmart and stay safe around water this summer

-Natural Resources Wales (NRW) is asking people to #BeAdventureSmart and take extra steps to keep themselves and their families safe around water as they head outdoors to enjoy Wales’ coast and countryside.
+Natural Resources Wales and the Water Safety Wales group are asking people to #BeAdventureSmart and take extra steps to keep themselves and their families safe around water as they head outdoors to enjoy Wales’ coast and countryside.

 Swimming outdoors carries extra risks that people new to the activity or location may not be aware of.
 Hidden objects beneath the surface, the effect of cold water on the body, and the dangers of moving water can quickly lead people into trouble.